romilly/start-apl/manuscript/Chapter1.md

 └───────┴─────┴──────┴──────────────────────────┴──────┴──────┴─────┴──────┘
 ~~~~~~~~

 If you get really hooked on APL you will want to invest in a Dyalog keyboard.
-Until then, you can use the photo below to
-remind you of the locations of APL's special characters.

 ![Dyalog APL keyboard](images/dk_rc-800.jpg)